VatsaDev/nanoChatGPT/README.md

 Human: what were we just talking about?
 Bot: pretty cool.
 Dogecoin and Dogecoin in general have a common
 ```
+## how does it work?

+This is a fork of Nanogpt, but trained on the data format of a chatbot like chatgpt, with the format inspired by `redpajama-chat`

 ```
 Human: ...